galaxypi/galaxy-design/README.md

 ## Install & Setup Git LFS

 Galaxy Design uses Git LFS, an easy to setup and use tool for versioning design and large files.
-Follow the instructions here to install Git LFS and track files for contributing.
+Follow the instructions in the link below to install & setup Git LFS in order to track files for contributing.

 [› Install & Setup Galaxy Design Git LFS](/docs/install-setup-git-lfs.md)